 Belts, if worn must be in a solid school color with a plain buckle.

-Skorts: Khaki skorts of appropriate length are permitted.
+Skorts: Khaki or Black skorts of appropriate length are permitted.